1. Predict whether the following compound is likely to be aromati... | Channels for Pearson+

 1. Predict whether the following compound is likely to be aromatic.
 If it is aromatic, explain why.

-1. One of the rings of the compound is aromatic while the other is not because it does not obey Huckel's rule.
+1. The compound is nonaromatic because it only has 4 π electrons, which does not satisfy Hückel's rule.